fluid-cloudnative/fluid/docs/zh/dev/api_doc.md

 </em>
 </td>
 <td>
-<p>The version information that instructs fluid to orchestrate a particular version of EAC Fuse</p>
+<p>The version information that instructs fluid to orchestrate a particular version of EFC Fuse</p>
 </td>
 </tr>
 <tr>